gchq/stroom-docs/quick-start-guide/index/index.md

 Firstly there are two mandatory fields that need to be added: `StreamId` and `EventId`

-Both should be of type Id, stored and indexed with the `Keyword` analyser
+Both should be of type `Id`, stored and indexed with the `Keyword` analyser

 ![Index field](images/006_index_field.png)